pmermoz/picammory/README.md

 The Raspberry Pi needs 5V, but 5V cannot be transported over a long distance (voltage drop).
 Usually 24V or 48V is used.

 Since the camera is not very far and we have CAT6 with 23 AWG wire, we opt for 12V DC.
-The DC/DC converter in the camera take between 5 to 23v input to output 5V.
+The DC/DC converter in the camera takes between 5 to 23v input to output 5V.

 ### Passive PoE Injector